Frozen (play)

-Frozen is a play by Bryony Lavery that tells the story of the disappearance of a 10-year-old girl, Rhona Shirley.
-The play follows Rhona's mother and killer over the years that follow.
+Frozen is a play by British playwright Bryony Lavery that presents the disappearance of a 10-year-old girl, Rhona Shirley, and the aftermath of her death.
+The play follows Rhona's mother and the killer over the years that follow.
 They are linked by a doctor who is studying what causes men to commit such crimes.
 The themes of the play include emotional paralysis and forgiveness.

-In 2019, Frozen was listed in The Independent as one of the 40 best plays ever written.
+In 2022, The Independent included Frozen on its list of the 40 best plays ever written.

 Productions

 The play was first performed at Birmingham Repertory Theatre in 1998 and won the Best New Play Award from the Theatrical Management Association.
 It later made its debut at the National Theatre's Cottesloe Theatre on 3 July 2002.

 The play was revived at the Theatre Royal Haymarket starring Jason Watkins, Suranne Jones and Nina Sosanya for a strictly limited season from February 2018.

 Frozen opened Off-Broadway in February 2004 at the Manhattan Class Company Theatre starring Swoosie Kurtz, Brían F. O'Byrne and Laila Robins.
 It transferred to Broadway in May and closed in August 2004.
 Frozen was nominated for a Tony Award for Best Play in 2004, and earned a Tony Award for Best Featured Actor in a Play (Brían F. O'Byrne).